luna-007/agent_orch/README.md

 - How tool calling is structured and dispatched
 - How inputs and outputs are validated before and after execution
 - How reasoning loops are orchestrated across multiple turns
-- How external tools are described and exposed to language models
+- How a pluggable LLM client interface lets you swap providers without changing agent logic
 - How MCP connects models to real-world capabilities

 Agent-Orch is built to answer those questions through readable, minimal code.
 Every component — orchestration loop, tool registration, schema validation, session persistence — is intentionally visible and easy to follow.